List of P600 mountains in the British Isles

 This is a list of P600 mountains in Britain and Ireland by height.
 A P600 is defined as a mountain with a topographic prominence above 600 m, regardless of elevation or any other merits (e.g. topographic isolation); this is a similar approach to that of the Marilyn, Simms, HuMP and TuMP British Isle mountain and hill classifications.
 By definition, P600s have a height above 600 m, the requirement to be called a "mountain" in the British Isles.
 The "P" terminology is an international classification, along with P1500 Ultras.
 P600 and "Majors" are used interchangeably.

-As of October 2018, there were 120 P600s in the British Isles: 81 in Scotland, 25 in Ireland, 8 in Wales, 4 in England, 1 in Northern Ireland, and 1 in the Isle of Man.
-The 120 P600s contained 54 of the 282 Scottish Munros, and 10 of the 34 Non-Scottish Munros (or Furths), all of which have heights above 3000 ft, and are sometimes called the "Super-Majors".
+As of December 2025, there were 119 P600s in the British Isles: 82 in Scotland, 25 on Ireland (of which 1 in Northern Ireland), 7 in Wales, 4 in England, 1 in Northern Ireland, and 1 in the Isle of Man.
+The 119 P600s contained 54 of the 282 Scottish Munros, and 10 of the 34 Non-Scottish Munros (or Furths), all of which have heights above 3000 ft, and are sometimes called the "Super-Majors".
 The list also contained the highest mountains in Scotland, Wales, Ireland, and England.

-On 9 November 2019, Norfolk climber Liam Chase became the first person to complete all 120 P600s in a single calendar year, starting with Cross Fell on 1 January, and ending with Pen y Fan.
+On 9 November 2019, Norfolk climber Liam Chase became the first person to complete all 119 P600s in a single calendar year, starting with Cross Fell on 1 January, and ending with Pen y Fan.
 Chase was also only the fifteenth person recorded to have climbed all P600s over any time period.
-In 2025, Simon Tull completed the P600 in 93 days, and holds the record for the fastest ascent of all mountains.
-However, another climber, Tom Cormack, claimed on his Instagram account in July 2023 to have completed the list of 120 peaks in 75 days, 5 hours and 34 minutes.
+In 2025, Simon Tull completed the P600s in 93 days, and holds the record for the fastest ascent of all mountains.
+However, another climber, Tom Cormack, claimed on his Instagram account in July 2023 to have completed the list of 119 peaks in 75 days, 5 hours and 34 minutes.
 This claim was also reported on local radio.